 Understanding what is required in each of the five subtests within the UCAT will allow you to prepare for the questions and develop strategies to support you.
-Our UCAT 2020 - Complete Guide has a breakdown of each subtest, including the types of questions you will be given and the timings for each.
+Our UCAT Practice Test has a breakdown of each subtest, including the types of questions you will be given and the timings for each.

 The UCAT does not require you to demonstrate your academic ability or to learn new theory, rather the questions are designed to showcase aptitude, and so your UCAT preparations should concentrate on developing techniques to support you to answer these questions.

-Developing an understanding of the best strategies for each subtest, before throwing yourself into practice tests, will help you to answer the questions more effectively and prevent you from forming inefficient methods.
-There are plenty of books available which provide advice on different strategies to use; these can be great for providing effective ways to tackle each subtests, just make sure that you use your time well and avoid aimlessly flicking through a book rather than drawing out methods to support your study.
+Understanding the best strategies for each subtest, before throwing yourself into practice tests, will help you to answer the questions more effectively and prevent you from forming inefficient methods.
+There are plenty of books available which provide advice on different strategies to use; these can be great for providing practical ways to tackle each subtest, just make sure that you use your time well and avoid aimlessly flicking through a book rather than drawing out methods to support your study.

 When it comes to creating a study plan for preparing for the UCAT, it’s worth investing more time to develop a plan which outlines the focus and/or the content of each study period, rather than simply timetabling sessions when you will practice for the test.
-This will help you to ensure you have full coverage and spend an adequate amount of time on each subtest.
+This will help you ensure you have full coverage and spend adequate time on each subtest.